hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ### **Actual Cycle Time**

 Unlike Ideal Cycle time, Actual Cycle Time is not predetermined and is calculated dynamically based cycle data coming from facility data streams.
-The Actual Cycle Time for a machine is calculated as Cycle End Time - Cycle Start Time and stored in milliseconds.
+The Actual Cycle Time for a machine is measured in milliseconds and is calculated as Cycle End Time minus Cycle Start Time.

 ![](/assets/Screen Shot 2016-08-15 at 2.19.11 PM.png)